DEPRESSION IN MARRIAGE

 When she knows I’ve had consecutive dark days, I often get a short but inspiring message on my phone at work.
 “Just want you to know I love you, Babe, and I’m praying for you today.”

-Let him or her know you are interceding for the sustenance needed to meet the demands of the day.
+Let your spouse know you are interceding for the sustenance needed to meet the demands of the day.

 If I confess suicidal thoughts to her, she reminds me of specific reasons I have to keep living.